dwdas9/home/articles/SynapseAnalytics/CETAS.md

      );
      ```

-## Using Shared Access Signature (SAS)
+## Shared Access Signature (SAS) Setup

 1. **Generate a SAS Token:**
-   - You can generate a SAS token through the Azure portal, Azure Storage Explorer, Azure CLI, or programmatically using Azure Storage SDKs.
+  You can generate a SAS token through the Azure portal, Azure Storage Explorer, Azure CLI, or programmatically using Azure Storage SDKs.
 Here is an example using Azure CLI:
      ```sh
      az storage account generate-sas --permissions rwdlacup --account-name <storage-account> --services b --resource-types co --expiry <expiry-date>
      ```

-2. **Configure the External Data Source in Synapse:**
-   - Use the SAS token in your SQL script:
+2. **Configure the External Data Source in Synapse:** Use the SAS token in your SQL script:
      ```sql
      CREATE DATABASE SCOPED CREDENTIAL MyADLSSASCredential
      WITH